-Political Party: Indian National Congress Born: 3 February 1975 Birth Place: Mumbai Language Known: Marathi, Hindi, English Education: M.Sc.
-(Math's), B.Ed.
+Indian National Congress Born: 3 February 1975 Birth Place: Mumbai

+Language Known: Marathi, Hindi and

+English

+Education: M.Sc.
+(Math's), B.Ed., L.L.B.-Cleared the 1st Year Exam

 Profession: Not given

 She was the member of Maharashtra Pradesh Congress working committee between 2004-2009.
 She got elected to Maharashtra Legislative Assembly in 2004.
 She was member and Head of Women's rights and Welfare Committee between 2008-09 and 2009 onwards she became Minister of State for Medical Education, Higher and Technical Education, Tourism and Special Assistance Department.
 She again got re-elected to Maharashtra legislative assembly.